KulkarniKaustubh/BigData/README.md

 # Big Data

-All assignments for the Big Data course
+All assignments for the Big Data course arranged in respective folders.